Arborists in Brisbane, QLD

 in Brisbane

-Brisbane is a green city with big trees growing close to timber houses.
-The leafy western suburbs on the hills below Mt Coot-tha, places like The Gap, Bardon, Kenmore and Chapel Hill, are full of tall spotted gums and tallowwoods that tower over elevated Queenslanders.
-Inner suburbs run to jacarandas, poincianas and the huge Moreton Bay figs around New Farm and along the river, and plenty of backyards carry a self-sown mango or a row of cocos palms.
-When a tree that size needs cutting back or taking out, it is a job for a qualified arborist, not a bloke with a ladder and a hand saw.
+Brisbane is a green city built around timber houses with very large trees leaning over them.
+On the hills below Mt Coot-tha, at The Gap, Bardon, Kenmore and Chapel Hill, spotted gums and tallowwoods stand taller than the elevated Queenslanders beneath them.
+Closer in, the streets run to jacarandas and the enormous Moreton Bay figs around New Farm and the river bends, and half the backyards hold a self-sown mango or a line of cocos palms.
+Anything on that scale sits within falling distance of a roof, which is what makes the work a matter for a qualified arborist rather than a ladder and a hand saw.

 No booking fees